Professionals

 Patients look to you, their health care provider, for information on promoting health and preventing chronic disease.
 Research shows that patients are more likely to engage in preventive health behaviors when they are recommended by their health care professionals.

-You can feel confident that referring your patients to the Shasta Family YMCA Diabetes Prevention Program will help reduce their chances of developing type 2 diabetes and provide them tools for living happier and healthier lives.
-For more information about the prevention program, click on the link below.
+Encouraging your patients to attend health education workshops or classes such as those offered at Shasta Community Health Center will help reduce their chances of developing type 2 diabetes and provide them tools for living happier and healthier lives.
+For more information about local workshops or classes, click on the link below.

 So What Can I do?

-- Refer patients to diabetes prevention programs such as the Shasta Family YMCA Diabetes Prevention Program.
+- Refer patients to diabetes prevention programs or local health education workshops and classes such as those offered at Shasta Community Health Center.
 See below.

-- Create feedback loops, linking the patient’s progress in the diabetes prevention program back to the practice.
+- Create feedback loops, linking the patient’s progress in the diabetes prevention program or workshop back to the practice.

 You can be the link between your patients and the opportunity for them to start making simple lifestyle changes to stop diabetes before it starts.